Robs0412/radiosonde_flight_visualization/README.md

 ### Some improvements planned:

-- [ ] Fix chart draw issue with certain Excel versions (copy & paste VBA problem with chart objects)
 - [ ] Add a 'compare chart' sheet which contains flight information of several radiosondes for comparison
 - [ ] Add some statistical data of multiple flights
 - [ ] Solutions to connect with python to speed up processing

 ---

-April 2023 - Darmstadt, Germany
+May 2023 - Darmstadt, Germany